ShadauxCat/CATSFC/README.md

 go to 3 or 2 if the game doesn't run with major slowdowns with them.
 If you don't like the slowdowns, return to frame skipping 4 or -.

+# Fluidity

+Fluidity is an option you can find under the Video & audio menu in a game.
+By default, video fluidity is preferred over audio fluidity in games.

+* Preferring video fluidity makes audio skip certain notes, up to 23 milliseconds, in order to render more video.
+In many games, this difference is not audible.
+  Use this option if you want to play games that require precise controls or fluid imagery more than precise audio emulation.
+You can also use this option when watching game introductions, endings and cutscenes.
+* Preferring audio fluidity makes video skip certain images, up to 166 milliseconds, in order to render audio closer to 32,000 times per second.
+  Use this option if you want to play games mainly for their soundtracks, or in a game's sound test mode.
+You can also use this option to experiment with the green berry glitch in Super Mario World that makes TIME go over and under 100 units constantly and makes the music play very fast.

 # Hotkeys

 You can set buttons to press to perform certain actions.
 For each action,